esbuild/community-plugins/README.md

 * [esbuild-plugin-pipe](https://github.com/nativew/esbuild-plugin-pipe): A plugin to pipe the output of esbuild plugins.
 * [esbuild-plugin-pnp](https://github.com/shiftx/esbuild-plugin-pnp): A plugin to support yarn 2 (berry) with PnP (Plug’n’Play).
 * [esbuild-plugin-postcss-literal](https://github.com/nativew/esbuild-plugin-postcss-literal): A plugin to transform tagged template literals with PostCSS.
+* [esbuild-plugin-resolve](https://github.com/markwylde/esbuild-plugin-resolve): Change where a module dependency is resolved/imported from.
 * [esbuild-plugin-stimulus](https://github.com/zombiezen/esbuild-plugin-stimulus): A plugin to automatically [load Stimulus controllers](https://stimulus.hotwire.dev/handbook/installing) from a folder.
 * [esbuild-plugin-text-replace](https://github.com/aheissenberger/esbuild-plugin-text-replace): Replace content before bundling with support for Filefilter, Namespace, Regex and Functions.
 * [esbuild-plugin-tsc](https://github.com/thomaschaaf/esbuild-plugin-tsc): A plugin to transform typescript files using the official [typescript compiler](https://github.com/microsoft/TypeScript).
 Allows usage of `emitDecoratorMetadata`.